We use cookies.

 Clinical responsibility remains with the referrer and the local professional network until the patient is seen by Children and Young People’s Gender Incongruence Services.

-Advice on completing the form
+Advice on completing the forms

 The referral form requests details about different aspects of the child or young person’s life.
 Referrers should provide as much information as possible at the earliest opportunity.
 The most common reasons for requesting further information from the referrer are: